nhanvtran/SDAccel_Examples/vision/idct/README.md

 7. SUPPORT
 8. LICENSE AND CONTRIBUTING TO THE REPOSITORY
 9. ACKNOWLEDGEMENTS
-10. REVISION HISTORY

 ## 1. OVERVIEW
-Example of processing Inverse Discrete Cosine Transfom on multiple blocks of data.
+Example shows an optimized Inverse Discrete Cosine Transfom.
+Optimizations are applied to the kernel as well as the host code.

 ## 2. HOW TO DOWNLOAD THE REPOSITORY
 To get a local copy of the SDAccel example repository, clone this repository to the local system with the following command: